JunYuHuang/top-battleship-web/README.md

 This is a front-end web application MVP implementation of the classic two-player board game Battleship that lets a player play against a computer opponent.

+The game can be played and is hosted live on [GitHub Pages.](https://junyuhuang.github.io/top-battleship-web)

 ## MVP Scope

 - Human Player vs Computer Player